MohammadTahaBatoomi/Quantum_Bilders/README.md

 **The First AI‑Based Digital Content Creation Event**
 Organized by **Basij Danesh‑Amoozi** ✌️

-This event challenges teams to create:
+This competition focuses on creating:
-- 📱 Applications
+- 📱 Mobile Applications
 - 🎮 Games
 - 🎨 Digital Content

-powered by **Artificial Intelligence**.
+powered by **Artificial Intelligence**, innovation, and creativity.

-We are here to push boundaries and shape the digital future. 🔥
+We are here to build meaningful products and shape the digital future. 🔥

 ---

+## 🏫 Academic Affiliation
+This team is proudly formed and supported by:

+**Nemouneh Dolati – Mandegar Intelligent Technical High School
+Imam Sadegh (AS)**

+> A forward‑thinking educational environment focused on technology, innovation, and future‑ready skills.

+---

 ## 🧠 Who We Are
-**NeuroCraft** is a forward‑thinking development team focused on building modern, intelligent, and impactful digital products.
+**NeuroCraft** is a young, ambitious, and technically driven team specializing in:

-Our core strengths:
-- Mobile App Development
+- Mobile App Development (React Native)
-- Artificial Intelligence
-- Prompt Engineering
+- Artificial Intelligence & Prompt Engineering
-- Clean Architecture & UX‑Driven Design
+- Clean Architecture & Scalable Design
+- User‑Focused Digital Experiences

-We don’t just participate — **we compete to lead**.
+We don’t just participate in competitions —
+**we aim to set the standard.**

 ---